lauragalera/President-Card-Game/README.md

 Q N
 TIRADA: YYY
 ```
+It displays the name of the player and three messages.
+"MA" is the curent hand of the player (g.e. card [4O] is four of "Oros").
+The mapping is O -> Oros, E -> Espadas, C -> Copas, B -> Bastos.
+The second message asks which cards want to be played.
+The user enters the quantity and then the card.
+Finally, "TIRADA" shows the cards from the player's hand drawn.

-The player enters 1 1 to see the last cards played, and 0 0 to skip his turn.
+The player can enter 1 1 to see the last cards played, and 0 0 to skip his turn.

 By the end of the game, the ranking is displayed and there is the chance of starting a new game.